istio/istio/DEV-GUIDE.md

 We use CircleCI as one of the systems for continuous integration.
 Any PR will have to pass all CircleCI tests (in addition to Prow tests) before being ready to merge.
-When you fork Istio repository, you will automatically inherit the CircleCI testing environment as well, allowing you to fully reproduce our testing infrastructure.
+When you fork the Istio repository, you will automatically inherit the CircleCI testing environment as well, allowing you to fully reproduce our testing infrastructure.
 If you have already signed up for CircleCI, you can test your code changes in your fork against the full suite of tests that we run for every PR.

 Please refer to the [wiki](https://github.com/istio/istio/wiki/Working-with-CircleCI) for a